 The Asylum and Immigration Office ceased to exist on 1 July 2019 as the NDGAP was established taking over the responsibility for asylum and aliens policing matters.
-The Directorate continues to be under the supervision of the Ministry of Interior (MoI) and having its own budget, but now operating as a law enforcement body under the Police Act.
-While the Directorate kept the institutional structure of its legal predecessor, since it is a law enforcement body, the employees who decided to stay at the Directorate had to enter to the police personnel and therefore, lost their government employee status.
-The head of Directorate is the General Director who is appointed by the Minister.
-On 31 December 2023, there were 14 case officers handling asylum cases.
+11 The Directorate continues to be under the supervision of the Ministry of Interior (MoI) and having its own budget, but now operating as a law enforcement body under the Police Act.
+12 The head of Directorate is the General Director who is appointed by the Minister.
+13 On 31 December 2023, there were 14 case officers handling asylum cases.
+14 In 2024, there were 16 case officers handling asylum cases.
+15

 The NDGAP is in charge of the asylum procedure through its Directorate of Refugee Affairs (asylum authority).
-The NDGAP is also in charge of operating the transit zones (out of operation since 21 May 2020), open reception centres and closed asylum detention facilities for asylum seekers.
+The NDGAP is also in charge of operating the transit zones (out of operation since 21 May 2020),16 open reception centres and closed asylum detention facilities for asylum seekers.

 According to the Justice and Law Enforcement Minister Decree no. 52/2007 (XII.
-11.) on the institutional structure of asylum, the authority provides regular proximi to its staff.
-Furthermore, the authority also makes sure that the personnel responsible for asylum cases obtains special knowledge on vulnerable asylum seekers, persons granted refugee status, beneficiaries of subsidiary protection and beneficiaries of temporary protection.
-According to the NDGAP, in 2020, 2021, 2022 and 2023 there were two modules of the EASO Training Curriculum available in Hungarian at the authority, titled as 'Personal interview of vulnerable persons' and 'Personal interview of children'.
-In the autumn of 2020, one staff member of the NDGAP participated in the online training 'Reception of Vulnerable Persons Block A: identification of vulnerability and provision of initial support (Part A)' and another staff member attended the training 'Reception of vulnerable persons: needs assessment and design of interventions (Part B)',
+11.) on the institutional structure of asylum,17 the authority provides regular proximity to its staff.
+Furthermore, the authority also makes sure that the personnel responsible for asylum cases obtains special knowledge on vulnerable asylum seekers, persons granted refugee status, beneficiaries of subsidiary protection and beneficiaries of temporary protection.18 According to the NDGAP, in 2020, 2021, 2022 2023 and 2024 there were two modules of the EASO Training Curriculum available in Hungarian at the authority, titled as 'Personal interview of vulnerable persons' and 'Personal interview of children'.19 Neither of them is mandatory.